Robust Inference on Infinite and Growing Dimensional Time Series Regression: Asymptotic Distribution of

 \subsection{Local Alternatives}

-We consider a sequence of local alternatives that converge to the null at $ p^{1/4}/\sqrt{n}$-rate to study the local power properties of various tests.
-This is slower than the usual $1/\sqrt{n}$ parametric rate and has been found by a number of other authors, e.g. \cite{DeJong1994}, \cite {Hong1995}, \cite{Gupta2018}.
-It is a direct cost of the nonparametric nature of the problem.
+We consider a sequence of local alternatives that converge to the null at $ p^{1/4}/\sqrt{n}$-rate to study the local power properties of the test.
+This is slower than the usual $1/\sqrt{n}$ parametric rate and has been employed by a number of other authors, e.g. \cite{DeJong1994}, \cite{Hong1995}, \cite{Gupta2018}.
+It is a cost of the growing-dimensional nature of the problem.
 Our sequence of local alternatives is: